libssh2/libssh2/docs/libssh2_session_banner_set.md

 *banner* - A pointer to a zero-terminated string holding the user defined banner

-Set the banner that will be sent to the remote host when the SSH session is started with *libssh2_session_handshake(3)* This is optional; a banner corresponding to the protocol and libssh2 version will be sent by default.
+Set the banner that is sent to the remote host when the SSH session is started with *libssh2_session_handshake(3)* This is optional; a banner corresponding to the protocol and libssh2 version is sent by default.

 # RETURN VALUE